AhmadHassan1001/Circuits-solver/README.md

 - No invalid circuits(ground conflicts, battary conflicts..etc)
 - No invalid input

+## How to use:
+- clone repo
+- run main.exe
+- follow instructions in program

 ## Technical overview:
 - Use nodal analysis to solve the circuit: